Skip to navigation Skip to content Skip to subnav

 (3) “Dealer or pesticide dealer” means any person who regularly sells pesticides in the course of business, but not including a casual sale.

-(4) “Economic poison” shall have the meaning stated in subdivision 911(5) of this title.
+(4) “Economic poison” has the same meaning stated in subdivision 911(5) of this title.

-(5) “Pest” means any insect, rodent, nematode, fungus, weed, or any other form of terrestrial or aquatic plant or animal life or virus, bacteria, or other microorganisms that the Secretary declares as being injurious to health or environment.
-Pest shall not mean any viruses, bacteria, or other microorganisms on or in living humans or other living animals.
+(5) “Pest” means any insect, rodent, nematode, fungus, weed, or any other form of terrestrial or aquatic plant or animal life or viruses, bacteria, or other microorganisms that the Secretary declares as being injurious to health or environment.
+“Pest” does not mean any viruses, bacteria, or other microorganisms on or in living humans or other living animals.

-(6) “Pesticide” for the purposes of this chapter shall be used interchangeably with “economic poison.”
+(6) “Pesticide” for the purposes of this chapter is used interchangeably with “economic poison.”

 (7) “Treated article” means a pesticide or class of pesticides exempt under 40 C.F.R. § 152.25(a) from regulation under the Federal Insecticide, Fungicide, and Rodenticide Act, 7 U.S.C. § 136-136y.